tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 ## Antigen receptors of lymphoid system
  - antibodies/immunoglobulins are glycoproteins composed of 4 polypeptides (2 identical heavy chains and 2 identical light chains held together by disulfide bonds)
  - N-terminal sequences of antibodies (variable region, 110-130 residues) vary greatly and gives antigen specificity, C-terminal seqences more constant (constant region)
- - exon encoding variable region (N-terminus of antibodies) assembled from 2 or 3 gene segments: V (variable), D (diversity, only for immunoglobulin heavy chains, TCR-beta, and TCR-delta), J (joining)
+ - exon encoding variable region (N-terminus of antibodies) assembled from 2 or 3 gene segments: V (variable), D (diversity, only for immunoglobulin heavy chains, TCR-β, and TCR-δ), J (joining)
  - recombination between D and J occurs to yield DJ segment, and recombination between V and DJ occurs to yield VDJ segment
  - TCR structure similar to antigen-binding fragment (F(ab)) of antibody, also has 2 glycoprotein subunits each encoded by rearranged gene, also has interchain disulfide bonds
- - TCRs are α beta or gamma delta pairs
+ - TCRs are αβ or γδ pairs
- - heavy chain recombination occurs before light chain recombination (strict order, same as D-J before V-DJ and TCR-beta before TCR-α), cell cycle restricted expression of enzymes helps enforce order
+ - heavy chain recombination occurs before light chain recombination (strict order, same as D-J before V-DJ and TCR-β before TCR-α), cell cycle restricted expression of enzymes helps enforce order
  - rearrangements restricted to early developmental stage
  - allelic exclusion: process by which specificity is acquired for mature lymphocytes to only express a single species of antibody/BCR/TCR in spite of having multiple allelic loci for different options
 ## Antigen receptor loci